Don’t let confusing jargon and mismatched connections ruin your listening experience. Here’s a deep dive into headphone jacks and plugs.

 - The cable cannot carry a balanced signal (TS, single-ended TRS connectors).

-With the above two concepts, you should know that you can send four types of signals from the output (amplifier, for example) via a cable to a pair of headphones.
+With the above two concepts, you should now know that you can send four signal types from the output (amplifier, for example) via a cable to a pair of headphones.

 Here’s how audio signals flow with each type of output:

-Whether a signal can be fully supported or even supported (at all) depends on the number of conductors found on the plug.
+Whether a signal can be fully supported or not depends on the number of conductors on the plug.

 That said, here’s a quick chart on what you need to get balanced audio: